neumino/neumino.github.io/movies.md

-### Avengers: Endgame
+### Extremely Wicked, Shockingly Evil and Vile
-*Released on 2019-04-24, vote average 8.6*
+*Released on 2019-05-02, vote average 7*

-After the devastating events of Avengers: Infinity War, the universe is in ruins due to the efforts of the Mad Titan, Thanos.
-With the help of remaining allies, the Avengers must assemble once more in order to undo Thanos&#39; actions and restore order to the universe once and for all, no matter what consequences may be in store.
+A chronicle of the crimes of Ted Bundy, from the perspective of his longtime girlfriend, Elizabeth Kloepfer, who refused to believe the truth about him for years.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/hA6hldpSTF8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-lW6Z38HHJw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>